alexzheng123/Alex_Portfolio/README.md

 ## ["Market Efficiency of Bitcoin in 2024: Evidence from Statistical and Deep Learning Models"](https://github.com/alexzheng123/EC331-project)

-- Undergraduate dissertation analysing the weak form market efficiency of Bitcoin using 1-minute BTC/USD data from 2024.
+- Undergraduate dissertation analysing the weak form Efficient Market Hypothesis (EMH) of Bitcoin using 1-minute BTC/USD data from 2024.
 - Applied both traditional statistical tests (e.g. Ljung-Box, Hurst, BDS) and deep learning models (GRU, VMD-GRU-Attention).
 - Proposed and tested a novel VMD-GRU-Attention model that achieved strong predictive performance in forecasting returns, challenging the weak form EMH and suggesting that potentially exploitable trading opportunities may exist within the Bitcoin market.